SumoLogic/sumologic-documentation/docs/manage/manage-subscription/create-manage-orgs.md

 * The **Usage %** column indicates the percentage of overall subscription credits that was allocated to a child org has been consumed.
 * The **Forecast** column indicates the percentage of total consumption of the credits by the end of contract period according to the current consumption rate for a selected child org.
 * The **Usage % Change** column indicates the difference in credit usage by your child organisations over time.
 For example, if you choose the date from Jan 1 to Jan 7, it will show the usage difference between Dec 25 to Dec 31 and Jan 1 to Jan 7 for each child organisation.

+By clicking the **Download Report** button, you can download the child org usage data in csv format for further analysis and reporting.

 <img src={useBaseUrl('img/subscriptions/child-org.png')} alt="your description" style={{border:'1px solid black'}} />